disneystreaming/neutrino/README.md

 DStream[TestEvent]
     .filter(e => injector.instance[EventFilter[TestEvent]].filter(e))
 ```
-In normal case, the `EventFilter[TestEvent]` instance must implement the `java.io.Serializable` interface since it is passed from the driver to executors.
-But with neutrino, we don't need to do that.
+Generally, the `EventFilter[TestEvent]` instance must implement the `java.io.Serializable` interface since it is passed from the driver to executors.
+But with the neutrino framework, we don't need to do that.
 ```scala
 class DbUserWhiteListsEventFilter @Inject()(dbConnection: java.sql.Connection) extends EventFilter[TestEvent] {
     private lazy val userIdSet = {